Trekking peaks of Nepal

 Permit-free now - no permit required to climb it as it is below 5800m.

 Overshadowed by Machhapuchhre to the north, Mardi Himal receives only a few ascents a year.
 The most common climbing route takes the south ridge for a straightforward ascent using a snow gully.
 It is also possible to climb using the SSW ridge (Mardi Himal trek), but this involves a bit of rock climbing too.
-One of the attractions of this peak is the remoteness.
-Just to get to the base camp takes 3-5 days wilderness trekking.
+One of the attractions of this peak is the remoteness, just to get to the base camp takes 3-5 days wilderness trekking.

-B - Huin Chuli 6441m
+Group B - Huin Chuli 6441m

 The formidable front wall of the sanctuary has a fearsome reputation and there is no 'standard' route up.
 Any route is a challenging technical climb with devilish route finding, and is best tackled in true expedition style.
 There may be an easier way up though than at first sight, as you can climb to a col and descend the other side to an easier line up.